exec-helper/source/src/plugins/docs/exec-helper-plugins-command-line-command.md

 \include command-line-command.example

 ## Usage
-Save the example to a exec-helper configuration file and execute in the same directory:
+Save the example to an exec-helper configuration file and execute in the same directory:
 \code{.sh}
 eh example
 \endcode